 (I prefer the explanation in John Lucarotti’s novelisation, in which he actually does impersonate the Abbot under duress from the Huguenots.
 Has a novelisation ever deviated so much from a TV story?
 Worth tracking down, eBayers.)

-Anyway, it would be unthinkable for a modern Who story to drop its lead character without explanation for half the story.
+It would be unthinkable for a modern Who story to drop its lead character without explanation for half the story.
 But in The Massacre‘s case, it makes a difficult-to-penetrate story even harder to fathom.
 If you’re not familiar with the tensions between the ruling Catholic elite and the Protestant Huguenots in the 1570s (and I wonder how many schoolkids watching this on transmission in 1966 would have been), The Massacre doesn’t go out of its way to help you out.
 Other historicals like The Aztecs and The Crusade at least give us a villain to side against with our heroes.
 But here, Steven is equally alienated both from the Catholics and the Huguenots.
 In its quest to demonstrate the complexities of religious conflict, The Massacre gives us no one to barrack for and against, at least not until the final episode, when Tavannes and Queen Mother Catherine de Medici (Joan Young) launch the massacre itself.

 Then there’s the complexities of its ideas.
 What would young viewers have made of its Doctor-less second episode, in which Steven learns of the Catholics’ plot to kill ‘the sea beggar’.
-After various debate between factions, the episode ends with Huguenot leader Admiral de Coligny (Leonard Sachs) revealing that due to his sympathies to the Dutch in their conflict of Spain, he has become known as ‘the sea beggar’.
+After various debates between factions, the episode ends with Huguenot leader Admiral de Coligny (Leonard Sachs) revealing that due to his sympathies to the Dutch in their conflict of Spain, he has become known as ‘the sea beggar’.
 Which means, it’s him!
 He’s the target!
 And um, what does that mean again?
 It’s hard to imagine the young’uns on the edge of their seat for that lot.
 As cliffhangers go, it’s hardly a Dalek emerging from the Thames.

 If I could have one episode on this story back from the dead, I’d choose the third, Priest of Death.
 It’s the episode which features Hartnell as the Abbot the most, but it also has what sounds like a brilliant performance from Barry Justice as Charles IX.
 He’s so bored he can’t even face talking about his own nation’s impending war with Spain, something which might have warranted some attention you’d think.
 But spoilt King Charles would rather play tennis.
 He’s the one Catholic who’s sympathetic to Huguenot de Coligny, so you’d expect him to be outraged when he hears of his murder.
 And so he is, but he has to be dragged from tennis court to royal court to hear the news.
 His reaction is deliciously petulant: “Will I never have any peace?!”
 Tennis players.
 They’re notoriously touchy.